-Fundraising has been limited to small events held to raise funds for external charities, such as non-uniform days.
-These funds are paid across in full to the nominated charities.
-During this accounts period, we supported MacMillan Coffee Morning, Children in Need and Christmas Jumper Day.
+Fundraising has been limited to small events held to raise funds for external charities and these funds are paid across in full to the nominated charities.
+During this accounts period, we supported Children in Need, MacMillan Coffee Morning, Christmas Jumper Day and Sport Relief.

 The school has a connected charity, The Robert Bakewell Parents and Friends Association which was established for the purpose of supporting the school in a manner determined by its own independent board.
 These funds are under the control of this independent board, not the academy.
-In line with the Academies Accounts Direction 2018 to 2019 (SORP 2015) some summary details of this charity's activities are included in note 10 to the financial statements.
+In line with the Academies Accounts Direction 2019 to 2020 (SORP 2019) some summary details of this charity's activities are included in note 10 to the financial statements.